-- Students are expected to attend all classes EXCEPT in extenuating circumstances. - Class begins promptly, don't be late or leave early; it will affect your grade. - > It is the student's responsibility to find out and do the assignment for any missed class. - Editing Exercises, Quizzes and Writing Assignments cannot be made up. - Make up Test, Midterm, or Exit Exam, must be arranged with instructor.
+- Students are expected to attend all classes.
+If a student misses classes it will reflect in a lower final grade, regardless of when these absences occur and the reason(s) for which they occur, including illness. - Class begins promptly, don't be late or leave early, it will affect your grade. - > It is the student's responsibility to find out and do the assignment for any missed class. - Editing Exercises, Quizzes and Writing Assignments cannot be made up. - Make up Test, Midterm, or Exit Exam, must be arranged with instructor.